 George Washington exercises the first presidential veto of a Congressional bill on April 5, 1792.
 The bill introduced a new plan for dividing seats in the House of Representatives that would have increased the amount of seats for northern states.
-After consulting with his politically divided and contentious cabinet, Washington, who came from the southern state of Virginia, ultimately decided that the plan was unconstitutional because, in providing for additional representatives for some states, it would have introduced a number of representatives higher than that proscribed by the Constitution.
+After consulting with his politically divided and contentious cabinet, Washington, who came from the southern state of Virginia, ultimately decided that the plan was unconstitutional because, in providing for additional representatives for some states, it would have introduced a number of representatives higher than that prescribed by the Constitution.

 After a discussion with the president, Thomas Jefferson wrote in a letter that votes for or against the bill were divided along perfectly geographical lines between the North and South.
 Jefferson observed that Washington feared that a veto would incorrectly portray him as biased toward the South.